 The best way to familiarise yourself with the type and style of exam questions is to attempt past papers.
 Also you will also find the mark schemes so you are able to check your answers.
-Have a go at one task at a time.
+Have a go at one question at a time.

 Now you've condensed your class notes you need to memorise them.

-Good memorisation, in my experience comes down to two things:
+Good memorisation comes down to two things: